skedastically/groceries-5w2h/README.md

 ### Other tips

-- Use "Duplicate sheet" to create new plans every week.
+- "Duplicate sheet" to create new plans every week.

 - Set a timer towards your next bus to avoid **wasting time**[^1] in the store.